eotssa/eotssa.github.io/source/_posts/IT/Ethernet Lan Switching Part 2.md

 ### ARP Request
 - Before PC1 sends something to PC3, it must send an ARP Request Frame.
-- Notice the 'FFFF.FFFF.FFFF.FFFF', which is known as a **broadcast** frame.
+- Notice the 'FFFF.FFFF.FFFF', which is known as a **broadcast** frame.
 	- It is similar to an unknown unicast frame.
 	- A broadcast frame is dropped when the destination IP address does not match.